donniemattingly/serverlith/README.md

 around the functional approach.
 Though the functional approach does enforce correct types, the class based approach avoids issues caused by `this` being undefined in the handlers if not bound with `Function.prototype.bind`.

+Serverlith uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for routing, so check out that documentation for all that's possible.

 #### Decorator Based

 You decorate a class with `@Handler` to enable routing for methods in the class, and use one of `@GET`, `@PUT`,